The solution guaranteed to correct "lip-sync":

 Correcting lip-sync error "restores reality"!

-Now that you are aware of the lip-sync error in your system you can easily correct it and realize the realistic environment you've already spent so much to achieve.
+With the DD740 you can easily align sound and picture and realize the realistic environment you've already spent so much to achieve.

-The only way to correct lip-sync error caused by delayed video is to delay audio an equal amount.
+The only way to correct lip-sync error caused by delayed video is to delay audio an equal amount whenever it changes.

-Most people initially only notice lip-sync error when it exceeds 40 to 75 ms. We call the value at which it is noticed consciously their "threshold of recognition" and it varies enormously from person to person depending upon the individual's defense mechanism - how far he can look away from the moving lips so as to ignore the increasing lip-sync error.
+Most people initially only notice lip-sync error when it exceeds 40 to 75 ms. We call the value at which it is noticed consciously their "threshold of recognition" and it varies enormously from person to person depending upon the individual's defense mechanism - how far he can look away from the moving lips so as to ignore the lip-sync error.

 An individual's "threshold of recognition" falls greatly once it has been reached and lip-sync error has been noticed.
 At that point their defense mechanism can no longer compensate and the sync problem enters their conscious mind.
-The same person who was never bothered by a 40 ms lip-sync error may, after noticing 120 ms error, become far more sensitive and notice errors only a small fraction of their previous "threshold".
-Many people can "see" lip-sync errors as small as "one milli-second" and some can even detect 1/3 ms errors.
+The same person who was never bothered by a 40 ms lip-sync error may, after noticing 120 ms error, become far more sensitive and notice errors of a few milliseconds - a small fraction of their previous "threshold".
+Most people can "see" lip-sync error as small as "one millisecond" when focusing on lip movement.
+Some can even detect 1/3 ms error.

-The Felston DD740 digital audio delay solves lip-sync error by letting you delay audio (including Dolby Digital) in 1 ms (or 1/3 ms in fine mode) steps to compensate for all the cumulative video delays - no matter what their cause - at the touch of a button on its remote while watching TV.
+The Felston DD740 digital audio delay solves lip-sync error by letting you delay audio (including Dolby Digital) in 1 ms (or 1/3 ms in fine mode) steps to compensate for the cumulative and changing video delays - no matter what their cause - at the touch of a button on its remote while watching TV.
 We provide a money back guarantee it will solve your lip-sync problem and we allow 30 days for you to decide.